-Design vehicular live load (Strength I) to be used for all new Turnpike mainline and ramp bridges shall be TP-16 design live load unless otherwise directed by the Authority.
-Design live load on New Bridges carrying non-Turnpike traffic or U-Turns shall be HL-93 unless otherwise directed by the Authority.
+Except for the design of modular bridge expansion joints, the design vehicular live load (Strength I) to be used for all new Turnpike mainline and ramp bridges shall be TP-16 design live load unless otherwise directed by the Authority.
+Design live load on U-Turns shall be HL-93 unless otherwise directed by the Authority.
+Design live load on New Bridges carrying non-Turnpike traffic shall be in accordance with the requirements below.